akaliutau/reactive-microservice/README.md

  - contains fine grade access security on the basis of Spring Security

+Here are the reasons behind my choice of technologies:

-Spring WebFlux is a reactive web framework based on a reactive HTTP layer; such apps can be deployed on Netty or Undertow (with native adapters) or Jetty/Tomcat/any Servlet 3.1.
-In this implementation I am using Netty.
+1) Spring WebFlux is a reactive web framework based on a reactive HTTP layer; such apps can be deployed on Netty or Undertow (with native adapters) or Jetty/Tomcat/any Servlet 3.1.
+In this implementation (in this implementation I am using Netty).
 Reactive approach can be beneficial for efficiency and scalability for workloads dealing with lots of latency and concurrency.
+In other words reactive approache allow to create responsive, resilient, elastic and message-driven systems.

+Spring's reactive concepts have been taken as is from Java 8's Reactor Core library, which implements the reactive programming paradigm.
+Reactor Core is built on top of Reactive Streams Specification, which is the industry standard for building reactive applications in the Java world.
+Finally all these technologies have been refined and collected under the hood of Spring WebFlux.

+Spring WebFlux is an ideal choice if application deals with streams of data (input and output), and is a part of some bigger system where reliability and performance of each component matters (being asynchronous system can deal with latencies and are more scalable)

-As for security, fine-grained authorization from Spring Security's modules allows to secure the business tier through method annotation and the use of interface-based proxies to accomplish AOP.
+2) As for security, fine-grained authorization from Spring Security's modules allows to secure the business tier through method annotation and the use of interface-based proxies to accomplish AOP.
 For demonstration purposes I added default user with username=user and password=123 which has two roles – DB_USER and DB_ADMIN.

-# Overview
+# API overview

 Back-end has two different end-points, `` /api/persons`` and `` /api/persons/{personId}``
 Currently five methods are supported with the following signature: